 Get involved: Join a Specialist Section to support your CPD

 - Share and develop your Practice

 - Download a leaflet on Specialist Sections CPD Member benefits which offers more information

 For more information please contact:

-Specialist Sections Manager
+UK Regional and Specialist Sections Manager

 The College of Occupational Therapists